 The real gem of Boston’s 4th of July festivities, however, is the Boston Pops Fireworks Spectacular.

-The show includes a concert by the Boston Pops, which plays through Boston’s fireworks display.
+This show includes a concert by the Boston Pops, which plays throughout Boston’s fireworks display.

 The concert takes place at the Hatch Memorial Shell, an outdoor stage on the Charles River Esplanade.

 The 4th of July in Boston is one of those Boston events that you have to experience at least once!

 HUBWeek is straight up a millenial’s dream.
 This week long festival celebrates collaboration and innovation across art, science, technology, and civics.

 It’s a bit like a conference and a state fair had a baby.
 There are discussion panels, speeches, networking sessions, innovative product demos, art installations, immersive experiences, a film festival, and more.